 “To stimulate creativity, one must develop the childlike inclination for play.” – Albert Einstein

 Kickstarter is our highly acclaimed and awarded arts-education programme supporting teachers to be able to deliver quality Creative Arts in schools.
-It targets teachers and community-based artist facilitators to build capacity in delivering the formal Creative Arts curriculum.
+It targets teachers and community-based artist facilitators to build capacity in delivering the formal Creative Arts curriculum at Intermediate Phase.
 It uses an experiential, easily accessible, step-by-step methodology, which has been tried and tested with teachers as the Creative Voices methodology since 2000.
 The programme is generously funded by Rand Merchant Bank.

-Through 2015-2016, we worked with 57 teachers of Creative Arts in 20 schools in Free-State and Kwazulu Natal, to assist them to deliver on the compulsory Creative arts curriculum, benefitting thousands of children.
+The pilot ran in 2015-2016, where we worked with 57 teachers of Creative Arts in 20 schools in Free-State and Kwazulu Natal, to assist them to deliver on the compulsory Creative arts curriculum, benefitting thousands of children.
 We also measured the impact of Creative Arts (drama, dance, music and visual arts) on all aspects of learning and teaching.
-See our report here.

 Surviving as an artist can be difficult, so being able to facilitate within the in-school or after-school environment is a great plus.
 We run forums, workshops, training and development opportunities for artists and educators who want to work in this space.

-Currently, our After-School Game Changer training programme in association with the Department of Cultural Affairs, Western Cape, is assisting over 60 Creative Arts coaches to provide excellent afterschool programmes for children and young people across the province.
+Currently, our After-School Game Changer training programme in association with the Department of Cultural Affairs & Sports, Western Cape, is assisting over 60 Creative Arts coaches a year to provide excellent afterschool programmes for children and young people across the province.
 We have been running the programme since 2017, and have created community-based and provincial Showcases for the coaches to demonstrate talent and skills of their learners.

 Theatre can be made even more powerfully transformative if the experience is extended in some way through pre- or post-show workshops.
 Theatre mediation helps children and young people to fully engage with the material of the play, and to experiment with the theatre languages they have been exposed to.